Towards Marginal Fairness Sliced Wasserstein Barycenter: Introduction

-In some applications, we might want to find a barycenter that minimizes the distances to marginals and has equal distances to marginals at the same time e.g., constructing shape template for a group of shapes~\cite{bongratz2022vox2cortex,sun2023hybrid} that can be further used in downstream tasks, exact balance style mixing between images~\cite{bonneel2015sliced}, fair generative modeling~\cite{choi2020fair}, and so on.
+In some applications, we might want to find a barycenter that minimizes the distances to marginals while having equal distances to marginals at the same time e.g., constructing shape template for a group of shapes~\citep{bongratz2022vox2cortex,sun2023hybrid} that can be further used in downstream tasks, exact balance style mixing between images~\citep{bonneel2015sliced}, fair generative modeling~\citep{choi2020fair}, and so on.
 We refer to such a barycenter as a marginal fairness barycenter.
-Both the Wasserstein barycenter and SWB are defined based on a given set of marginal weights (marginal coefficients), and these weights represent the important levels of marginals toward the barycenter.
+Both the Wasserstein barycenter and SWB are defined based on a given set of marginal weights (marginal coefficients), and these weights represent the importance levels of marginals toward the barycenter.
 Nevertheless, a uniform (weights) barycenter does not necessarily lead to the desired marginal fairness barycenter as shown in Figure~\ref{fig:gauss}.
 Moreover, obtaining the marginal fairness barycenter is challenging since such a barycenter might not exist and might not be identifiable given non-global-optimal optimization (Karcher mean problem).
 To the best of our knowledge, there is no prior work that investigates finding a marginal fairness barycenter.

-In this work, we make the first attempt to tackle the marginal fairness barycenter problem i.e., we focus on finding marginal fairness SW barycenter (MFSWB) to utilize the scalability of SW distance.
+In this work, we make the first attempt to tackle the marginal fairness barycenter problem i.e., we focus on finding Marginal Fairness Sliced Wasserstein Barycenter (MFSWB) to utilize the scalability of SW distance.

 \textbf{Contribution:} In summary, our main contributions are four-fold: